Flotomate/product_docs/source/installation-guide/flotomate-agent-installation-guide.rst

 - Windows (32 & 64 bit).
 - Linux (64bit).

-.. note:: Currently we have tested the Linux Agent in Ubuntu 16 and above.
+.. note:: Currently we have only tested the Linux Agent in Ubuntu 16.04.

 **Installation Links**